 When my novel was completed to Miller’s satisfaction, she contacted a reputable agent to represent it.
 Several of the writers in the workshop were published thanks to Miller’s support.
 However, the agent for my work, which was originally called “Better a Dead Hero“, could not sell it.
 The publishers responded that the Vietnam War as a topic was not selling and they were not interested.
 That was in the late 1980s.

 The manuscript that is now “Running With the Enemy” sat gathering dust for more than twenty-two years before I found it on a shelf in the garage, renamed it and ran it through several edits and revisions.
 I expect the novel will be released in the next few months hopefully before the end of September 2012.

 Return to From Memoir to Novel – the metamorphosis of a manuscript about war as hell – Part 2 or start with Part 1

 Lloyd Lofthouse, a former U.S. Marine and Vietnam Veteran, is the award winning author of The Concubine Saga.

-His latest novel is Running with the Enemy, a suspense thriller.
+His latest novel is Running with the Enemy.
 Blamed for a crime he did not commit while serving in Vietnam, his country considers him a traitor.
 Ethan Card is a loyal U.S. Marine desperate to prove his innocence or he will never go home again.

 And the woman he loves and wants to save was trained to hate and kill Americans.